Prof-M-s-Classroom/programming-assignment-2-dlacuesta1006/README.md

 ## **5. File Parsing & Data Loading**
 (Explain the process of reading `story.txt` and constructing the decision tree.)
+The GameDecisionTree class have functions that load the story from a file and also manages the game traversal.
+The loading function reads the story file, then creates Node objects for every Event description there is.
+Then links them to the given left and right event numbers.

 - How is the file read and parsed using a delimiter?
 - How do you ensure nodes are properly linked?